 I matched the data that I got with the chakras with color psychology to get the exact shades.
 I didn’t want to go wrong in making my brand and color played a very important role.

 All this knowledge finally gave birth to the first ever color palette for the website and the family for the website colors were finally completed by my designer.
 A milestone was reached.

 The first ever color palette for the website of The Digital Fellow.

-This marked the start of a fabulous journey of knowledge and empowerment of many inexperienced yet skilled individuals who joined me further and helped me grow the company.
+This marked the start of a fabulous journey of knowledge and of empowerment of many inexperienced yet skilled individuals who joined me further and helped me grow the company.